The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-See how to make a delicious spread of fine imported cheese served with fruit, nuts, bread and crackers for Thanksgiving in this Cheese Platter Basics: Tips for the Perfect Spread post. #EverythingButTheTurkey
+See how to make the best spread of fine imported cheese served with meat, fruit, nuts, bread, and crackers for Thanksgiving, Christmas, or any get together in this Charcuterie Board Basics: Tips for the Perfect Spread post.

-To craft the perfect cheese platter, you need to start with the tools.
+To craft the perfect cheese board, you need to start with the right tools.
 Think simple and rustic, like these cheese boards.
-(Note: some of these are affiliate links.)

-Next you’ll need some cheese knives.
-Each cheese that you have on your board should have its own knife.
+Next, you’ll need some cheese knives.
+Each cheese that you serve should have its own knife.
 These are my favorites:

-Next you’ll need some cheese labels, because no one wants to repeat the names of cheeses all night long to inquiring quests.
-And finally my favorite resource for making the perfect spread, The Cheese Course book.
+And finally my favorite resource for making the perfect spread, The Cheese Course.
 It offers suggestions for pairings, fruit and nut accompaniments, and suggestions for presentation.
-It’s a must, unless you have a cheesemonger in my back pocket because I sure don’t.
+It’s a must unless you have a cheesemonger in my back pocket because I sure don’t.